Last Updated on January 28, 2023 by Lori Geurin

 If you’re not used to going without food for long periods, it’s normal to feel hungry.
 But this usually goes away after a few days or weeks as your body adjusts to fasting.

 Cravings are normal, too.
-But they usually go away after the first few days or weeks of fasting.
+But they usually go away after fasting for the first few days or weeks.

 Try fasting for a shorter period or consuming more whole foods during your window.

 Don’t let hunger and cravings discourage you from fasting.
-With a little patience and adjustment, you’ll find the perfect fasting schedule for you.
+With a bit of patience and adjustment, you’ll find the perfect fasting schedule for you.

 3. Low Blood Sugar